Redshift space three-point correlation function of IGM at $z<0.48$

 In the bottom panel of Fig.~\ref{NHI_distribution}, we plot $N_{\rm HI}$ distribution in two different bins based on $b$-values (high-$b$ sample with $b>40$ \kms\ and low-$b$ sample with $b<40$ \kms) considering systems in the full sample.
 The cut-off $b$-value of 40 \kms\ was chosen to delineate the possible BLAs from rest of the \lya\ absorbers as defined in \citet{Lehner2007}.
-About 32.4\% of the total \lya\ absorbers in our sample have $b>40$ \kms.
-In both cases, we recalculated the redshift path length considering the median $b$-values of the sub-samples.
-It is evident that both distributions have similar slope at low \HI\ column density end (i.e., log~$N_{\rm HI}$ $< 10^{14}$ cm$^{-2}$).
+About 31.9\% of the total \lya\ absorbers in our sample have $b>40$ \kms. { In both cases, we recalculated the redshift path length considering the median $b$-values of the sub-samples. } It is evident that both distributions have similar slope at low \HI\ column density end (i.e., log~$N_{\rm HI}$ $< 10^{14}$ cm$^{-2}$) .
 However, we do notice a fall in the number of high-$b$ systems at high $N_{\rm HI}$ end.
 We fit the individual distribution using the form given in Eq.~\ref{NHI_distribution_eqn} ignoring the redshift evolution.
-The best fit values of $C_0$ and $\beta$ for low-$b$ and high-$b$ sub-samples are $C_0=22.6\pm1.5,\ \beta=-0.60\pm0.02$ and $C_0=9.5\pm1.0,\ \beta=-0.83\pm0.04$ respectively.
-We use these fitted distributions to generate the random distribution of absorbers.
+The best fit values of $C_0$ and $\beta$ for low-$b$ and high-$b$ sub-samples are $C_0=23.0\pm1.5,\ \beta=-0.60\pm0.02$ and $C_0=9.5\pm1.0,\ \beta=-0.83\pm0.04$ respectively. { In case of the high-$b$ sub-sample, we also fit the distribution with a double power law about $N_{\rm HI}=10^{13.5}$cm$^{-2}$ and obtain $C_0=22.1\pm2.4,\ \beta=-0.44\pm0.07$ for $N_{\rm HI}<10^{13.5}$cm$^{-2}$ and $C_0=12.4\pm1.3,\ \beta=-0.95\pm0.08$ for $N_{\rm HI}>10^{13.5}$cm$^{-2}$. } We use these fitted distribution {(i.e in general a single power-law fit and double power-law in the case of high-$b$ sub-sample)} to generate the random distribution of absorbers.